NADAV KANDER: Work

 After his extraordinary sold-out workshop last year, PSPF is proud to present a second rare workshop by world-renown photographer Nadav Kander, a major force in both commercial and fine art photography worldwide.
 He doesn’t think of his work in this way, however, rather he sees everything he does simply as his photographic practice.
 Hence, the title of his class this year at PSPF.

-This is NOT a shooting workshop.
-Instead, the class will focus on process, getting to the next level, understanding where you need and want to go in your work.
+There will be actual shooting but the class will focus on process, getting to the next level, understanding where you need and want to go in your work.
 How to distinguish yourself in your field, find your voice and transform your work into a recognizable and powerful means of visual communication.

 “I’m not a person that comes up with a concept and goes and photographs accordingly.
 For me it’s all about going there empty-minded, and photographing through a felt sense, and making pictures that describe how I feel when I am in a place” – Nadav Kander